Today we’re explaining to you all about using stock images for social media to grow your business!

 Luckily for them, and for all of you small business owners and newbies out there, here you will learn it all!

-Before we go on, we highly recommend our awesome guide with 102 Expert Tips for Visual Content Creation that is a must-read for eager DIYers like you!
+Before we go on, we highly recommend our awesome guide with 102 Expert Tips for Visual Content Creation which is a must-read for eager DIYers like you!
 Equally relevant, our list of the 5 don'ts in visual communication help you know what not to do!

 Social Media Lets You Reach Out to Billions of People with Little to No Investment

 In case you were not clear why every day more businesses are using social media networks to promote themselves, it’s really this simple: there are around 3.8 Billion people using social media today (according to a study by Finances Online).

 Everybody has smartphones –android or iPhone– and everyone is a social media user, including your target audience.
 Imagine the possibilities for growing your business if you can reach out, engage, and get just a small fraction of these people to buy from you!
 Just remember to make your images mobile-friendly!

 And you know what the best is?
 You don’t need to spend a lot of money on this.
 All the main social media platforms are free to sign up and use for anyone, including businesses.
 Sure, you can invest in promoting posts, creating ads, and stuff to increase your visibility and reach out to more potential customers, but this expense is nothing compared to other traditional ways to grow your business.
 And you can also do this organically on your channels, using resources like Instagram stories or Facebook image posts.

 Of course, it’s not as easy as creating an account and posting stuff online.
-Social media has its own codes and tricks to get users to like you, love you, share you.
+Social media has its own codes and tricks to get users to like you, love you, and share you.